It takes as much imagination to create debt as to create income.

 Your first step is to openly acknowledge that you are in financial debt.
 In fact, take full responsibility and ownership of this problem.
 Whether you were directly or indirectly involved, one way or another you are to blame for this.
 Given a second chance you would probably do things differently, and as a result, you would make a different set of choices along the way.
 As such, this is your problem and your burden to bear.

 Seeing your debt as a problem is also quite helpful.
 Problems are things that come with solutions.
 Every problem comes with a solution that can be implemented.
 In fact, it probably comes with a plethora of solutions that will help you dig your way out of debt.

 Acknowledging that you have a problem helps you get into the necessary frame-of-mind for solving that problem.

 Step 2: Take Inventory

 Once you have taken ownership of your financial debt, it’s now time to take an inventory.
 What I mean by this is to simply list all your debts.
-With knowledge, of course comes power.
+With knowledge, of course, comes power.
 Knowing who you owe and what you owe helps you to take control of your financial decisions.

 To begin with, list all your debts from lowest to highest.
 Next, figure out how much money you will allocate to paying off these debts each week or month.
-The key here is to pay off your lowest debts first, thereby whittling down the amount of creditors you owe money to.
-The less creditors on your books, the less likely debt collection agencies will be hunting you down.
+The key here is to pay off your lowest debts first, thereby whittling down the number of creditors you owe money to.
+The fewer creditors on your books, the less likely debt collection agencies will be hunting you down.

-In addition to this, contact your creditors to ask for a payment plan or for an extension on your payments.
+In addition to this, contact your creditors to ask for a payment plan or for an extension of your payments.
 Moreover, if you’re paying interest, ask if they could potentially lower your fees indefinitely or for a limited time.